 Antarctica is a place that if you’re lucky enough to go, it’s likely to be just once.

-Discover more about our Antarctica cruises and then contact one of our Antarctic experts to help match you with the best trip for your interests, budget and timeline.
+Discover more about our Antarctica cruises and then contact one of our Antarctic experts to help match you with the best Antarctica cruise for your interests, budget and timeline.
 Note that this Antarctica small ship cruise guide was originally published in August 2015, and is updated periodically by our experts to keep it current for AdventureSmith travelers, present and future.
-Our most recent update occurred May 2018.
+Our most recent update occurred August 2020.